-- 3.3.1 Create and retain system audit logs and records to the extent needed to enable the monitoring, analysis, investigation, and reporting of unlawful or unauthorized system activity. - 3.3.2 Ensure that the actions of individual system users can be uniquely traced to those users so they can be held accountable for their actions.
+- 3.3.1 Create and retain system audit records to the extent needed to enable the monitoring, analysis, investigation, and reporting of unlawful, unauthorized, or inappropriate system activity. - 3.3.2 Ensure that the actions of individual system users can be uniquely traced to those users so they can be held accountable for their actions.

-- 3.3.3 Review and update logged events. - 3.3.4 Alert in the event of an audit logging process failure. - 3.3.5 Correlate audit record review, analysis, and reporting processes for investigation and response to indications of unlawful, unauthorized, suspicious, or unusual activity. - 3.3.6 Provide audit record reduction and report generation to support on-demand analysis and reporting. - 3.3.7 Provide a system capability that compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records. - 3.3.8 Protect audit information and audit logging tools from unauthorized access, modification, and deletion. - 3.3.9 Limit management of audit logging functionality to a subset of privileged users.
+- 3.3.3 Review and update audited events. - 3.3.4 Alert in the event of an audit process failure. - 3.3.5 Correlate audit review, analysis, and reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity. - 3.3.6 Provide audit reduction and report generation to support on-demand analysis and reporting. - 3.3.7 Provide a system capability that compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records. - 3.3.8 Protect audit information and audit tools from unauthorized access, modification, and deletion. - 3.3.9 Limit management of audit functionality to a subset of privileged users.

-&lt;sup>21 Mobile devices and mobile computing platforms include, for example, smartphones, tablets, E-readers, and notebook computers.
+21 Mobile devices and mobile computing platforms include, for example, smartphones, tablets, E-readers, and notebook computers.